sonictk/MARI-Extension-Pack/Script_docs/Documentation/readme_ColorRangeToMask.txt

 Background:		Allows you to show the result of the Channel without the Adjustment applied.
 				This is useful for color picking.

+Stencil:		Will overlay the mask over the background

 Wipe:			A viewport wipe between picked Colors and Background

 Reverse Wipe:	Invert the Screenwipe